RickOwri/README/README.md

 - 🌐 **Front-End Freelance Developer**
 - 💊 **Pharmacies Replacement**
+  - Helped the team in logistic and use of prescriptions
   - Resolving computer-related issues in the pharmacy practice.
 - 🔒 **Smart Contract Auditing Contributor for REACH**